Individual Stocks Are Still Lucrative - Cramer's Mad Money (7/19/17)

 A former executive had purchased $100K worth of shares in Amazon (NASDAQ:AMZN) and when he checked it last it was worth $8M.
 "I'd also say Amazon was one of the most gettable gains in the history of the stock market given its endless dominance and the wonders of Amazon Prime that so many of you partake in.
 You know what?
 It's still not too late to buy," he added.
 Others were asking about stocks like Alibaba (NYSE:BABA), Universal Display (NASDAQ:OLED), Costco (NASDAQ:COST) and even Herman Miller (NASDAQ:MLHR) after they were featured on Mad Money.

-How about Nvidia (NASDAQ:NVDA) which was trading at $54 at this time last year and is at $165 currently.
+How about Nvidia (NASDAQ:NVDA) which was trading at $54 this time last year and is at $165 currently.
 This gain was gettable for all investors.
 The stock is hot and Cramer has named his rescue dog Nvidia too.
-Cramer has also been thanked for acronym FANG which has made people money after they held it.
+Cramer has also been thanked for the acronym FANG which has made people money after they held it.

 "This whole theory of mine has less to do with these particular stocks than with the fact that people are beginning to wake up to the idea that owning the stocks of companies they love after doing some homework and not just index funds, but in addition to them can turn out to be very lucrative," added Cramer.